-D-sub socket, 9-pole, female (p.
-69) for the network connection (only E-625.CR; lC-bus), the synchronization of the sensor and the on-target signal from the E-802 servo controller submodule.
+D-sub socket, 9-pole, female for the network connection (E-625.SR only; I2C-bus), and the ontarget signal from the E-802 servo controller submodule.

-The on-target signal shows that the distance from the target position is less than $\pm 0.19$ % of the travel range.
+The on-target signal shows that the distance from the target position is less than ±0.19 % of the travel range.
 The signal (TTL, active low) is also applied to the On Target LED on the front panel of the E-625.